School discipline: Expulsion

-Expulsion, dismissal, exclusion, withdrawing, or permanent exclusion terminates the student's education.
+Expulsion, dismissal, exclusion, withdrawing, or permanent exclusion terminates the student's education at that institution.
 This is the last resort, when all other methods of discipline have failed.
 However, in extreme situations, it may also be used for an exceptionally serious 'one-off' offense, such as setting fires on campus, the activation of false alarms, or assault and battery against faculty and staff members, killing students or teachers, or school administrators, bomb threats, breaking into classrooms and school offices outside of school hours, and vandalism of school property.
 Setting off fireworks and firecrackers on campus can result in expulsion as well.
 Some education authorities have a nominated school in which all excluded students are collected; this typically has a much higher staffing level than mainstream schools.
 In some US public schools, expulsions are so serious that they require an appearance before the Board of Education or the court system.
 In the UK, head teachers may make the decision to exclude, but the student's parents have the right of appeal to the local education authority.
 It was completely banned for compulsory schools in China.
 This has proved controversial in cases where the head teacher's decision has been overturned (and his or her authority thereby undermined), and there are proposals to abolish the right of appeal.
 In the United States, when it comes to student discipline, there is a marked difference in procedure between public and private institutions.

 With public schools, the school must provide the student with limited constitutional due process protections as public educational institutions operate as an extension of state governments.
 Conversely, with private schools, the student can be expelled for any reason – provided that the expulsion was not "arbitrary and capricious."
 In Virginia, as long as a private school follows the procedures in its student handbook, a court will likely not view its actions as arbitrary and capricious.